 I began to realize the mission was bigger than my gym, bigger than my Tarzana community.
 Facebook messages and emails were pouring in from families asking when we were going to open up in their state.
 I knew we needed to open more gyms.

-In 2013, we decided to franchise, and in less than six years we had more than 78 domestic locations in 19 States.
+In 2013, we decided to franchise, and in less than 10 years we have more than 100 locations domestic and international.
 Our rapid growth was attributed to the amazing warrior parents, therapists, and social entrepreneurs that believed in our mission enough to bring a We Rock the Spectrum to their respective communities.
 Our franchisees took the concept I started in my home and are now the heartbeat of a global movement.

 I was determined to keep this momentum going.
 In 2016 we developed a sensory bus division of our services, We Rock on Wheels.
 This concept provides a lower cost entry for community leaders to become franchisees.
 The more leaders we bring on, the more children we can service.
 With our sensory buses, we are able to bring the We Rock the Spectrum experience directly to our customers.

 We opened our first international location in Ara Damansara, Malaysia in December 2016.
-Standing behind the ribbon as we opened the doors to our first location outside of the US, I looked out at my family and saw tears in my husband’s eyes.
+Standing behind the ribbon as we opened the doors to our first location outside of the US, I looked out at my family and saw tears in their eyes.
 I remembered that first conversation we had about opening a gym in our hometown.
 To see the concept we started in our home flourish halfway across the world, I stood in awe thinking of how far we’ve come as a family and as a company.
 Fast forward to today, we are now in over 30 states, and 8 countries with 150 locations and counting!

 Knowing my son and daughter could travel across the world and be at home in a We Rock the Spectrum emphasizes why our mission is so important.
 Our children need love and security.
 Whether in Tarzana, Malaysia, New York, or anywhere else, it is our purpose to provide families with the opportunity to walk into any of our gyms, exhale, and say…